 Required Penn State course:

-I B 399: Doing Business in the Mediterranean (3 credits)
+I B 399: Mediterranean Business and Communications (3 credits)

 Additional IAU Course (3 credits)

-Before departing, all students will be registered for six credits but will need to complete the course equivalency process upon return to receive the appropriate credit for the IAU course.
+Before departing, all students will be registered for six credits.
+Students will need to complete the course equivalency process upon return to receive the appropriate credit for the IAU course.
 To see what kind of credit students in past semesters have received for courses taken on this program, visit the IAU Course Equivalency List.

 Successful applicants will satisfy the pre-requisites established by the program.